by Mark de Rond

 ‘No, it was.
 I was thinking of mine — ’

-We talked about the figurative art of Jenna Gribbon and Anna Weyant, and how Anna rose to prominence after Larry Gagosian signed her up; and she said how strange it was to think of Anna and Larry – and here she couldn’t make herself to say it and so I said it for her – ‘fucking’, which got her to laugh hard into her glass; ‘yes!!’ and I was struck by how a simple obscenity offered such wonderful release.
-We agreed that their relationship couldn’t possibly last seeing how he has five decades on her, and then I said what I thought we were both thinking: how unnatural that kind of relationship is.
+We talked about Jenna Gribbon and Anna Weyant, and how Anna rose to prominence after the gallerist Larry Gagosian signed her up; and she said how strange it was to think of Anna and Larry – and here she couldn’t make herself to say it and so I said it for her – ‘fucking!’ which got her to laugh hard into her glass; ‘yes!!’ and I was struck by how a simple obscenity offered such wonderful release.
+We agreed that they couldn’t possibly last seeing how he has five decades on her, and then I said what I thought we were both thinking: how unnatural that kind of relationship is.
+At that she looked a little wounded.

 ‘You won’t have known him’, she said, ‘but there was this beautiful boy who went missing ten years ago today.’